meet the Teachers

 Jeff Mazo

 Being able to teach in the Renfrew-Collingwood neighbourhood, where I grew up and continue to live, has been a privilege.
 And to join a program that is synonymous with community-minded service, civic engagement, and social justice is an honour.
-I teach Social Studies, History 12, and I have an interest in media studies.
+I teach Social Studies, Contemporary Indigenous Studies 12, and I have an interest in media studies.
 While we can look at history as a foreign land, the experiences, struggles, and triumphs of different peoples in the past echo in the present.

 “Travel changes you.
 As you move through this life and this world you change things slightly, you leave marks behind, however small.
 And in return, life — and travel — leaves marks on you.”
 Anthony Bourdain